-The gonads are best known for making gametes (single celled germ cells), which is sperm in males and eggs in females.
+The gonads are best known for making gametes (single-celled germ cells), which is sperm in males and eggs in females.
 These two cells merge inside the female to commence the formation of a baby.
-However, the gonads also produce a variety of hormones, including the female sex hormones estrogen and progesterone; and the male hormones including testosterone and androsterone, and, men necessarily have some of the female hormones, and women some of the male hormones.
+However, the gonads also produce a variety of hormones, including the female sex hormones oestrogen and progesterone; and the male hormones including testosterone and androsterone, and, men necessarily have some of the female hormones, and women some of the male hormones.

 While sex hormones in males and females function primarily in the whole “sex” business from conception to baby birth, they also play pivotal roles in the maintenance of body muscle and bone growth.